AnestisTouloumis/multgee/README.md

   matrix (`method = "robust"`),
 - `waldts` for assessing the goodness-of-fit of two nested GEE models based on a Wald test statistic,
+- `vcov` for obtaining the sandwich (`method = "robust"`) or model–based (`method = "naive"`) covariance matrix of the regression parameters,
 - `intrinsic.pars` for assessing whether the underlying association structure does not change dramatically across the level pairs of `repeated`,
-- `vcov` for obtaining the sandwich (`method = "robust"`) or model–based (`method = "naive"`) covariance matrix of the regression parameters,
-- `gee_criteria` reports commonly used criteria in the GEE literature to select variables and/or association structure.
+- `gee_criteria` for reporting commonly used criteria to select variables and/or association structure for GEE models.

 ## Example